Table of Contents [+/-]

 distributed or data mart environments.

-This engine serves as an example in the MySQL source code that
+of this engine is to serve as an example in the MySQL source

-illustrates how to begin writing new storage engines.
-It is
+code that illustrates how to begin writing new storage engines.

-primarily of interest to developers.
-The storage engine is a
+As such, it is primarily of interest to developers.

 Choosing a Storage Engine

 The various storage engines provided with MySQL are designed with different use cases in mind.
+To use the pluggable storage architecture effectively, it is good to have an idea of the advantages and disadvantages of the various storage engines.
 The following table provides an overview of some storage engines provided with MySQL:

 |Geospatial data type support||Yes||No||Yes||Yes||Yes|